PreethamDesoden/ML_Task1/README.md

 🔹 Features

-✅ Load and preprocess the Iris dataset✅ Train a Decision Tree Classifier✅ Visualize the tree structure✅ Evaluate model performance
+✅ Load and preprocess the Iris dataset
+✅ Train a Decision Tree Classifier
+✅ Visualize the tree structure
+✅ Evaluate model performance

 🛠 Requirements